 In Alberta, security guards must:

-• Complete the Alberta Basic Security Training (ABST) course, typically 40 hours.
+- Complete the Alberta Basic Security Training (ABST) course, 40 hours of approved curriculum delivered online or in-class through a provincially approved instructor.

 Manitoba

-In Manitoba, both guards and the companies they work for must be licensed.
+In Manitoba, both individual guards and the security businesses they work for must be licensed under the province’s Private Investigators and Security Guards Act, administered by Manitoba Justice.
 Requirements include:

-• Passing a background screening, including references and a criminal check.
+- Passing a background screening, including references and a Canadian Police Information Centre (CPIC) criminal record check.

 More info: BC Security Worker Licensing